mvolkmann/blog/src/firebase.md

 There are two pricing plans, "Spark" and "Blaze".

-The Realtime Database only charges for bandwidth and storage and does so at a higher rate thatn Cloud Firestore.
+The Realtime Database only charges for bandwidth and storage and does so at a higher rate than Cloud Firestore.
 Is there are minimum cost of $5/month?

 The Cloud Firestore database charges for